Megalodon: Growth and reproduction

 Megalodon, like contemporaneous sharks, made use of nursery areas to birth their young, specifically warm-water coastal environments with abundant food and protection from predators.
-Nursery sites were identified in the Gatún Formation of Panama, the Calvert Formation of Maryland, Banco de Concepción in the Canary Islands, and the Bone Valley Formation of Florida.
+Nursery sites were identified in the Gatún Formation of Panama, the Calvert Formation of Maryland, Banco de Concepción in the Canary Islands, the Bone Valley Formation of Florida and the Reverté Quarries of Spain.
+Shimada et al. (2023) conversely interpreted the proposed nurseries as evidence of Bergmann's rule, in which larger individuals are found in areas of colder climates and smaller individuals in areas of warmer climates.
+However, Ferrón et al. (2026) found no evidence of Bergmann's rule affecting O. megalodon populations, re-interpreting the small bodied fossils as indicative of nurseries.
 Given that all extant lamniform sharks give birth to live young, this is believed to have been true of megalodon also.
 Infant megalodons were around 3.5 m at their smallest, and the pups were vulnerable to predation by other shark species, such as the great hammerhead shark (Sphyrna mokarran) and the snaggletooth shark (Hemipristis serra).
 Their dietary preferences display an ontogenetic shift: Young megalodon commonly preyed on fish, sea turtles, dugongs, and small cetaceans; mature megalodon moved to off-shore areas and consumed large cetaceans.

 An exceptional case in the fossil record suggests that juvenile megalodon may have occasionally attacked much larger balaenopterid whales.
 Three tooth marks apparently from a 4 to 7 m long Pliocene shark, likely a juvenile megalodon, were found on a rib from an ancestral blue or humpback whale that showed evidence of subsequent healing.

+Megalodon were likely long-lived sharks with a study by Shimada et al. (2021) which estimated the lifespan of megalodon, calibrated from teeth, at around 88–100 years.
+The specimen NHMD 157890 was tentatively estimated to have a maximum potential life span of around 95.9 years.